azizketari/covid19_ISMIR/README.md

 Note:

 You will also need to download a NER model for the second part of this pipeline.
 See Scispacy full selection of available models [here]('https://github.com/allenai/scispacy').
 If you follow this installation guide, the steps will automatically download a model for you and install it.

 ## Extracting data
+- **Step 0:** Navigate to the cloned repo on your local machine

+`cd ~/covid19`

-- **Step 1:** Assign the values to each variables in env_variables.sh file
+- **Step 1:** Modify the values to each variables in env_variables.sh file then run

 ```
-cd ~/covid19
 ./env_variables.sh
 ```

-- **Step 2:** Download the required files to your bucket and load the required model in your local  (this step will take ~10 min)
+- **Step 2:** Download the required files to your bucket and load the required model in your local
+(this step will take ~10 min)

 ```
 sh ~/data/download_content.sh